annaloganmc/annaloganmc.github.io/_projects/3_project.md

 ---
 layout: page
 title: Assessing Vulnerability to PFAS Contamination in Michigan
-description: a clustering and spatial regression analysis of PFAS contamination across Michigan
+description: A clustering and spatial regression analysis of PFAS contamination across the state of Michigan.
 img: assets/img/pfas_cluster.jpg
 redirect:
 importance: 3